killercoda/scenarios-ica/securing-worloads/step3/text.md

 For this example, default cluster-level policy is set to `DISABLE` to help you test your progress.

 Configure required mTLS in the namespace `workload-level` between `sleep` pod and `httpbin` service on the workload level.
+(Don't forget to configure on both ends.)

 ```plan
 kubectl apply -f /root/solutions/step3-workload-level.yaml